dacraven95/phishing-analyzer/README.md

 ### ✔ Terminal Output Enhancements
 - Colored output using ANSI escape codes.
 - Optional ASCII banner at startup.

+### ✔ PDF Output
+- Easy to read PDF which includes terminal output
+- Can return the PDF via the API for automated workflows
+- PDF generation uses `-r` via `cli.py` or by setting `create_pdf = True` in API body

 ### ✔ Safe for GitHub
 - `.gitignore` included to prevent committing sensitive `.eml` or header samples.